xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 80.0                 | 80.0                 |
 | **Level (%)**                | **Level 1**          | **Level 1**          |

+#### Explanation from Model:
+##### The road shows severe structural distresses with over 50% of the surface affected.
+There are large potholes, significant surface disintegration, and visible rutting.
+The road is severely deteriorated and in need of full-depth reconstruction.
 ---

 ### Road Segment 22